Machine Graded Lumber: The Basics

 The machine identifies the lumber based on algorithms keyed to the predictor property (either stiffness or density).
 Specific visual overrides are applied and daily off line testing is performed to verify the assigned properties.
 Because 100% of the production goes through the machine, gets sorted on the predictor parameter and because the process is "calibrated" daily by quality control, production is more uniform and more predictable.

-There are two major types of machines available today.
+There are three major types of grading machines available today.
 The first type directly measures the stiffness of the lumber.
-The CLT, or Continuous Lumber Tester, manufactured by Metriguard, Inc., is the most common type of stiffness based grading machine in use.
+The Continuous Lumber Tester (CLT) is the most common type of stiffness-based grading machine in use.
 The second type of machine directly measures the density of the lumber.
-The XLG, or X-ray Lumber Gauge, manufactured by USNR, is the most common type of density based grading machine in use.
+The X-ray Lumber Gauge (XLG) is the most common type of density-based grading machine in use.
+The third type of machine uses acoustic resonance and density to calculate the stiffness of the lumber.

 The National Design Specification for Wood Construction recognizes two broad classes of machine graded lumber.
 These are Machine Stress Rated Lumber (MSR) and Machine Evaluated Lumber (MEL).
 Either the stiffness based or the density based machines can produce these classes of machine graded lumber.
 There are some engineering differences between the two classes of machine graded lumber — primarily in the relative values of various properties and in the level of off line testing required.